THE GENERAL SYLLABUS

 After each course, a course evaluation is carried out.
 The purpose of this is to collect students' views in order to improve the programme.
 At our university we use an electronic course evaluation system called EvaSys.
 The results of the evaluation are published in a report that is available for third-cycle students to read within five weeks.

-DisCo (learning platform)
+canvas (learning platform)

-DisCo is mandatory!
+Canvas is mandatory!

-DisCo is mandatory for all courses at University West.
+Canvas is mandatory for all courses at University West.

 Seminars, conferences and other activities